Do You Need a Kiln to Glaze Pottery at Home

 Earthenware Clay

 Earthenware Clay is a popular low-firing clay for those who want to create pottery without a kiln.
 However, if you choose to use it for pit firing or raku firing, you will need to have or add 20% Sand, Grog, or Volcanic Ash.
-This tempers your clay for a fast firing and cooling.
+This tempers your clay for fast firing and cooling.

 Air Dry Clay